ppoh71/SwiftUIBits/README.md

 # SwiftUIBits
 In this Repo/App I want to collect SwiftUI Experiments.
 Mostly small UI components I'm working on or using in my projects.
-Fell free to use, comment and also feedback is welcome.
+Feel free to use,share comment.
+Also feedback is welcome.

 Components so far: